hexops/machengine.org/content/pkg/mach-sysgpu.md

 ## History

-We [announced Dusk](https://devlog.hexops.com/2023/mach-v0.2-released/#dusk-experimental-pure-zig-webgpu-implementation), a WebGPU implementation in Zig, as part of the Mach v0.2 release.
+In [Mach v0.2 we announced an experiment](https://devlog.hexops.com/2023/mach-v0.2-released/#dusk-experimental-pure-zig-webgpu-implementation) to write a WebGPU implementation in Zig.

 Since then, the project grew to have the goal of [superseding WebGPU](https://github.com/hexops/mach/issues/1055) for native applications.
-Although the API is still greatly inspired by (and familiar to developers who use) WebGPU, it now stands on its own as a direct competitor to WebGPU.
+Although the API is still greatly inspired by WebGPU, and cozy to those familiar with it, sysgpu stands on its own with a goal of being a descendant/successor of WebGPU native.

 ## Goals

 ### Modern graphics API

-Competitive with other graphics abstraction APIs like WebGPU, SDL3, sokol_gfx, etc.

-Feels very cozy to devs familiar with WebGPU, 'a better WebGPU'.
+Competitive with other modern graphics abstraction APIs like WebGPU, SDL3, sokol_gfx, etc. Feel cozy to devs familiar with WebGPU, 'a better WebGPU [native]' - targeting:

 * **Windows:** Direct3D 12
 * **Linux:** Vulkan